 In response to the COVID-19 pandemic, the U.S. Congress passed the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act).
 Included in the CARES Act was the Paycheck Protection Program (PPP) to provide loans to qualifying small businesses and not-for-profit organizations to cover certain eligible expenses.
 On April 21, 2020, the Organization obtained a loan under the PPP with a principal balance of \$764,515 and an annual interest rate of 1%.
-Principal and interest are payable in monthly installments beginning September 4, 2021, through maturity on April 21, 2022.
+All or a portion of the PPP loan may be forgiven if certain terms and conditions of the program are met.
+To complete the loan forgiveness process management must submit a loan forgiveness application to the lender and then the lender and the Small Business Administration (SBA) must review and approve the application.
+The Organization submitted its loan forgiveness application to the lender, and on August 10, 2021, \$647,954 of the PPP loan was forgiven.
+The remaining balance of \$116,561 was repaid by the Organization to the lender in August 2021.